 Steve Macatee is Director of Product Development and Training at Rane Corporation.
 But don’t let the fancy title fool you.
 Over the past 20 years he has worked in manufacturing, test, documentation, analog, digital and embedded system design.

-Steve has been an instructor for audio workshops on Grounding and Audio Networking, has published AES papers on grounding and computer-controlled networked audio devices and currently – along with Brad Benn - co-instructs the "Synergetic Audio Concepts Digital" seminars with Pat Brown of SynAudCon fame.
+Steve has been an instructor for audio workshops on Grounding and Audio Networking, has published AES papers on grounding and computer-controlled networked audio devices and currently – along with Brad Benn and Pat Brown – co-instructs the SynAudCon Digital seminar.

 Steve enjoys getting out of the idealized lab and into the real world.
-For fun, Steve enjoys music, great food, spending time with his most-excellent wife and attempting to be a musician with several jazz ensembles in the Seattle area.
-But, being a drummer, perhaps "musician" is not the proper word?
+For fun, Steve enjoys music, great food, spending time with his most-excellent wife, and attempting to be a musician with several jazz ensembles in the Seattle area.

 Bradford Benn brings 3 decades and counting of audio experience ranging from installation, design, project management, documentation, and sales.
 He was also Novell Certified and worked as an IT Director.
 This unique combination of skills make Bradford a valuable part of SynAudCon Digital.

 Bradford has been interested in computers and audio since his teenage years.
 After attending Muhlenberg College studying Technical Theater, he worked as a freelance audio engineer.
 He joined Soundelux Systems as a fabricator advancing to the level of Director of Engineering.
 He worked on the design, building, and installation process for audio, video and control systems for numerous projects ranging from retail spaces, themed restaurants, multi-million dollar theme park attractions, sporting venues, museums, and boardrooms.
-While at Soundelux Bradford was also the IT Director which was a hands on position responsible for the design, implementation, and administration of the computer networks at their multiple Florida locations.
+While at Soundelux Bradford was also the IT Director – a hands-on position – responsible for the design, implementation, and administration of the computer networks at their multiple Florida locations.

-In addition to his responsibilities at Harman, Benn serves as a co-instructor for the SynAudCon Digital training seminars.
+In addition to his responsibilities at Harman, Benn serves as a co-instructor for the SynAudCon Digital training seminar.
 His dual-background in IT and audio have uniquely prepared him for this role.

 Pat Brown is a 1978 graduate of the University of Louisville with a degree in electrical engineering technology.
 With a background as a musician, sound technician, retail music store owner, contractor, and consultant, he is familiar with the many aspects of audio.
 He served as an associate instructor to audio legend and SynAudCon founder, Don Davis.
 Pat along with his wife Brenda own and operate SynAudCon and have been providing training for the audio industry since 1996.
 Pat, the main instructor for SynAudCon, has the unique gift of being able to share his knowledge of complex technical topics in an easy-to-understand real world manner through multi-media demonstrations.
 SynAudCon is recognized as a industry leader in audio education.

-SynAudCon offers both in-person and web-based audio training.
+SynAudCon offers both in-person and online audio training.
 There are regularly scheduled in-person training and special one-time events as instruction on new technology is needed.
-With the release of the web-based training in 2010, SynAudCon training is now more accessible worldwide.
+With the release of the online training in 2010, SynAudCon training is now more accessible worldwide.

 SynAudCon has given private seminars to many companies and organizations, including the Kennedy Space Center, Disney World, Sea World, IMAX, Purdue University, the US military, Siemens and many audio manufacturers.
 He has conducted seminars in Europe, the Middle East, Africa, Asia, South America, Australia and Canada.